semanavasco/dotfm/README.md

 ## Configuration

-The configuration is stored in `.dotfm` in your repository root.
+The configuration is stored in `dotfm.toml` in your repository root.
 Example:

 ```toml
 name = "dotfiles"